chansk131/web-development-notes/1-html.md

 ### Unordered list `<ul></ul>`

-Unordered list (often called a "bullet list" - but remember, there's no formatting in HTML!)

 Used for lists where the items have no critical order of execution

 _Always_ contains `<li>` tags!